therhinoman/RhinoMan/Self-Hosted/Odoo/How To Install Odoo with Docker on Ubuntu 22.04.md

 **Password:** a strong, unique password for the administrator account

-**Demo data:** select this option if this is your first Odoo installation
+**Demo Data:** select this option if this is your first Odoo installation

 The remaining fields can be left as their default values.
 Be sure to save your chosen email and password, as you’ll need them to log in to Odoo later.